Nancy Hart Douglas: Adaptation

 Nancy Hart's story has been recreated in the novel Rebel Hart by Edith Hemingway and Jacquelin Shields.

 In 1992, Susan Matthis Johnson's musical drama "Bury Me By Nancy Hart" was produced in Richwood, West Virginia by the Mill Whistle Players.
 The play was produced with cooperation from the National Endowment for the Humanities and the West Virginia Department of Culture and History.
 The musical drama retells the story of Nancy Hart's capture and escape in the early years of the Civil War.
 But the story begins in April 1965 when a fire tower watchman was laid to rest beside the grave of the Confederate spy.
 Ivan Morgan Hunter was a Southern sympathizer who had become enamored of Nancy's memory while working in a fire tower over her grave.
+The character of Ivan Morgan Hunter is a dramatized version of the real-life U.S. Forest Service watchman of the same name (1881–1965).
+While the play depicts him as a political sympathizer to serve the narrative, the historical Hunter was a local poet and naturalist whose request to be buried at the site stemmed from his decades of service manning the fire tower on the mountain.
 Ivan and his gravedigger recount through flashbacks the famous story of how Nancy outwitted her captors and escaped.
 She led a cavalry of Stonewall Jackson's men into Summersville and burned it to the ground.

 The play was produced in 1993 in Summersville, West Virginia, as an outdoor drama by the Old Main Players.

 Johnson also wrote the script for "Nancy Hart, Live!" a one-woman show starring Pam Butcher also produced by the West Virginia Department of Culture and History's "History Alive" program in 1994.

 In 2006, Johnson published an article in the Hur Herald entitled, "Will the Real Nancy Hart Please Come Forth."
 This article cites various historical accounts of Nancy Hart's life.